 Ahh, but the massive, heavily secure building is really just a ruse for what the place actually is: an arm of the FBI known as The Bureau of Paranormal Research and Defense (BPRD).
 All kinds of freakish creatures live here with all kinds of freakish powers and, in addition to which, there are all kinds of freakish things here for them to use as weapons against those paranormal things that mean to do us (you and me) harm.
 This kind of makes you wonder what people in the actual Newark New Jersey Sanitation Union think when they drive by this place.

 Myers comes at a bad time.
 Hellboy's love interest, Liz Sherman (Selma Blair: SCREAM 2), has put some space between her and Hellboy by leaving the BPRD and taking up in a mental hospital for some rest and to get her head together.
 Being someone who spontaneously erupts in explosive fire whenever she gets even marginally excited, Liz carries a lot of mental baggage.
 Being arduously loved by a hulking giant who isn't even a member of her species doesn't make life any easier.

-Now, call me crazy, but if she wants to put all of her guilt of inadvertantly exploding innocent people around her to rest, was it really such a good idea for her to check herself into a public HOSPITAL???
+Now, call me crazy (you wouldn't be the first), but if she wants to put all of her guilt of inadvertantly exploding innocent people around her to rest, was it really such a good idea for her to check herself into a public HOSPITAL???
 What was she THINKING?